Saturday, November 21, 2009

-An excerpt from Cowboys & Indian © 2009 Mark Seymour
+An excerpt from Cowboys & Indian © 2012 Mark Seymour.
+Available from Amazon.

 I drove into Dead Fred’s driveway early on Sunday morning, as usual.
 We were headed for our weekly cowboy shoot, and I knew he liked to get there well before the start time.
 Not that we were going to shoot cowboys, of course; the event is actually referred to as Cowboy Action Shooting, thus you merely suit up like cowboys (or other typical ne’er-do-wells of the Old West), wear cowboy-era revolvers in holsters, carry cowboy-era rifles and shotguns, and shoot a lot of steel and sheetrock targets, but you shoot no cowboys.
 At least you try not to, as it’s frowned upon.